 Fees are collected from utilities as compensation for use of the City's rights of way.
 These fees are based on utility revenue, so they generally increase with population growth.
 Franchise fee revenue is estimated based on prior year actuals plus an inflationary increase.
 Franchise fees are collected and utilized within the General Fund.
-As of the 2019-2021 Biennium, the Rights of Way Fees will be collected within the Street & Road Fund, with equal portions transferred out to the Sewer, Water and Storm Water Funds for repairs and improvements of all City infrastructure located within the right of way.
+As of the 2019-2021 Biennium, the Rights of Way Fees will be collected within the Street & Road Fund, with equal portions transferred out to the Sewer, Water and Storm Water Funds (20% each plus 2% to General Fund) for repairs and improvements of all City infrastructure located within the right of way.